 When Elon Musk opened Tesla's European Gigafactory on the outskirts of Berlin, all attention turned to the German auto industry, and its relative failure to produce anything as exciting as its American counterpart.

 One of the industry giants that has long been promising to change this is The Volkswagen Group (ETR: VOW3).
-A decade after Tesla got in on the scene, new automaking company Volkswagen announced this week that is launching its first over-the-air (OTA) update to its ID.3 and ID.4 EVs.
+A decade after Tesla got in on the scene, Volkswagen has quietly been making inroads on the industry through its ID range.

-Back in March, Volkswagen said that it predicts 50% of its U.S. sales by 2030 to be EVs and the firm is spending tens of billions to push this target.
-It also is aiming to produce 1.5 million electric vehicles by 2025, in anticipation of the EU’s new emission targets.
+Volkswagen predicts 50% of its U.S. sales by 2030 will be EVs and the firm is spending tens of billions to push this target.
+It also is aiming to produce 1.5 million electric vehicles by 2025, in anticipation of the EU's new emission targets.

 As all of these competitors begin to pour into the electric vehicle market, we must examine if Tesla has a competitive advantage and whether it can retain its dominance in the industry: